lexman/tuttle/doc/tutorial.md

 # Tutorial

 ## A real life example
-For this tutorial, you work for this company that sells `hipstoys`` : ``Hipstoys`` are the new internet thing...
-They are wonderfull, everybody should have one !
+For this tutorial, you work for this company that sells ``hipstoys``... ``Hipstoys`` are the new internet thing : they are wonderful, everybody should have one !
 Your company asked you to compute how well sells perform, in order publish a report to the intranet.

 William, the accountant, has already mailed you a spreadsheet with the number of sells per country.
 You found the population